BR-MHER/BR-MHER/README.md

-# Bias Reduction in Multi-Step Goal-Conditioned Reinforcement Learning
+# Bias Resilient Multi-Step Off-Policy Goal-Conditioned Reinforcement Learning

 This repository is the official implementation of BR-MHER.